Is Google Analytics Legal in Denmark? Cookie Consent, 84% Non-Compliant, and What's Coming

 The country that armed both sides

-Here's the part of Denmark's privacy story that nobody connects.
+Here's the part of Denmark's privacy story that I never see anyone connect.

 Denmark produced two of the world's largest cookie consent platforms.
 Cookiebot (Cybot A/S) was founded in Copenhagen in 2012 by Daniel Johannsen.
 It now runs on over 2 million websites globally and merged with Usercentrics in 2021 to become the world's largest consent management platform.
 Cookie Information launched its consent management platform in Copenhagen in 2017, became the second-largest third party on the 100 most visited Danish websites (surpassed only by Google), and merged with Piwik PRO in 2023 to create a combined consent-plus-analytics platform.

-Two of Europe's most significant consent management companies, both from Copenhagen.
+Two of Europe's most significant consent management companies, both from Copenhagen, both selling the world the paperwork for a problem their home market still fails at.

 Key insight